ohler55/opee/README.md

 # Opee gem
-An experimental Object-base Parallel Evaluation Environment
+An experimental Object-based Parallel Evaluation Environment

 The purpose of this gem is to explore setting up an environment that will run completely in parallel with minimum use of mutex synchronization.
 Actors only